 Many of the items on this checklist resemble the items on the monthly inspection.
 However, these inspectors are certified to perform maintenance and double-check any damaged components that might have been missed by an untrained eye.

-By law, an employer is responsible for the safety of his workers and has to make sure that the monthly fire extinguisher test is performed and recorded, but they don’t have to perform the inspections themselves.
+By law, an employer is responsible for the safety of his workers and has to make sure that the monthly fire extinguisher inspection checklist is performed and recorded, but they don’t have to perform the inspections themselves.

 Still, who is allowed to perform these inspections?
 Does the inspector have to hold a certification?
 Or can any employee conduct their own inspections?
 The following passages will answer these questions.